opea-project/GenAIExamples/AvatarChatbot/docker_compose/intel/cpu/xeon/README.md

-# Build Mega Service of AvatarChatbot on Gaudi
+# Build Mega Service of AvatarChatbot on Xeon

-This document outlines the deployment process for a AvatarChatbot application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi server.
+This document outlines the deployment process for a AvatarChatbot application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.

 ## 🚀 Build Docker images